THIS DATE IN HISTORY: Aug. 6

 Trotz enjoys success as a minor league coach and leads Portland, then the American Hockey League affiliate of the Washington Capitals, to the Calder Cup in 1994.
 David Poile, then the general manager of the Capitals, is hired by the Predators in 1997 and quickly hires Trotz as coach.

 Trotz remains with the Predators for 15 seasons and 1,196 games, going 557-479-100 with 60 ties, before being let go on April 14, 2014.
-But Trotz isn't out of work for long; the Capitals hire him a month later to replace Adam Oates.
+But he's not out of work for long; the Capitals hire him a month later to replace Adam Oates.
+He guides Washington to the Stanley Cup in 2018, but is unable to work out a new contract with the Capitals and signs with the New York Islanders.

 2005: The Carolina Hurricanes sign forward Ray Whitney to a two-year contract.
-In his first season there, he has 15 points (nine goals, six assists) in 24 Stanley Cup Playoff games to help Carolina win the Cup for the first time.
+In his first season with the Hurricanes, he has 15 points (nine goals, six assists) in 24 Stanley Cup Playoff games to help Carolina win the Cup for the first time.
 It is also the first championship for Whitney, who is in his 14th season in the League.

 2010: Mike Modano, the NHL's all-time leading scorer among U.S.-born players and a native of Livonia, Michigan, is introduced as the newest member of the Detroit Red Wings.
 He joins the team he grew up watching after spending 20 seasons with the Minnesota North Stars/Dallas Stars franchise.